 After receiving emergency medical treatment, persons with a moderate to severe brain injury may be admitted to a hospital’s Inpatient Intensive Care Unit (ICU).
 The goal in ICU is typically medical stability, management, and prevention of medical crisis.
 Those receiving treatment in the ICU for their brain injury may be unconscious, in a coma, and/or medically unstable.
 Many tubes, wires, and pieces of medical equipment may be attached to the patient to provide life sustaining medical care.
 The time in ICU is oftentimes quite upsetting and emotional for caregivers, loved ones, and family members.
 It is important for family members and caregivers to remember to take care of themselves throughout this time, as well.

-- A person who has sustained a brain injury may be unable to breathe on his or her own.
+A Ventilator (also called a Respirator) is a machine that helps the person breathe.
+A person who has sustained a brain injury may be unable to breathe on his or her own.
 To use a ventilator, a tube is placed through the person’s mouth to their breathing passage, the trachea (often referred to as “windpipe”).
 This procedure is called intubation.
 Intubation with the use of a ventilator allows a person to breathe and receive oxygen, which is necessary for life.

-- Intravenous lines (IVs) are tubes placed in a person’s veins to deliver medications and fluids to the person’s body.
+Intravenous lines (IVs) are tubes placed in a person’s veins to deliver medications and fluids to the person’s body.

-- Arterial lines are tubes placed in a person’s arteries to measure their blood pressure.
+Arterial lines are tubes placed in a person’s arteries to measure their blood pressure.

-- A Foley Catheter is used to collect and monitor a person’s urine output.
+A Foley Catheter is used to collect and monitor a person’s urine output.

-- A Nasogastric Tube (referred to as an “NG Tube”) is used to deliver medication and nutrients directly to a person’s stomach.
+A Nasogastric Tube (referred to as an “NG Tube”) is used to deliver medication and nutrients directly to a person’s stomach.

-- An EKG machine monitors the person’s heart, and an EEG machine is used to monitor function in the person’s brain.
+An EKG machine monitors the person’s heart, and an EEG machine is used to monitor function in the person’s brain.

-- A Pulse Oximeter is a small, clamp-like device placed on a person’s finger, toe or earlobe.
+A Pulse Oximeter is a small, clamp-like device placed on a person’s finger, toe or earlobe.
 The Pulse oximeter measures the amount of oxygen in the blood stream.

 Step-Down Unit (SDU)